dfmore/md-mermaid-to-pdf/README.md

 ---

-## Why This Converter?

-Unlike basic Markdown converters, this tool excels at technical documentation:
+## What It Does

+- Converts Markdown to PDF
-- 🎯 **Built for Mermaid** - All diagram types: flowcharts, sequence, class, state, ER, Gantt, etc.
+- Renders all Mermaid diagram types (flowcharts, sequence, class, state, ER, Gantt, etc.)
-- 💻 **Code-focused** - Syntax highlighting for 100+ languages via Shiki (GitHub theme)
+- Syntax highlighting for 100+ languages via Shiki
-- 📐 **Diagram quality** - High-resolution SVG rendering, centered layout, proper backgrounds
-- 🎨 **Code aesthetics** - Monospace fonts, syntax colors, proper spacing
-- ⚡ **Fast rendering** - Headless Chrome engine handles complex diagrams efficiently
-- 🔧 **Cursor native** - One-click PDF generation from your editor
-- 📦 **Self-contained** - No LaTeX, Pandoc, or external tools needed

-**Perfect for:** API documentation, technical specs, architecture diagrams, code tutorials, engineering notes.
+- Integrates with Cursor IDE as a task
+- No LaTeX or Pandoc required - uses headless Chrome

 ---